How to improve your magazine cover design. This is what professionals do

 Well, if this isn’t brand consistency, I don’t know what is!

 By looking at these Oprah magazine covers, we can’t say it looks like a template, although all of them have strong similarities.
 It’s just that the overall creative direction (photography, font choice, and headlines) is the same.
 Oprah magazine is primarily marketed at women.
 And the magazine cover shows just that.

-And when we talk about consistency, National Geographic is the epitome of consistency, with the yellow layout and stunning photography that speaks louder than words.
+When we talk about consistency, National Geographic is the epitome of consistency!
+With the yellow layout and stunning photography that speaks louder than words.
 We all remember the world famous cover – Afghan girl.

 When assigned the role of designing a magazine cover, your main job is to make it fly off the shelves.
 And the way you do that has a lot to do with creativity.
 If allowed, get as creative as you can to reflect the magazine’s content.
 Get inspired on how to improve your magazine cover design from other professionals in this field.
 Think outside the box.
 There isn’t another success recipe, really!